Live from the Southern Command in sunny South Florida.

 GE, eBay, Verizon, ExxonMobil, Chevron, Bank of America, Citibank.

-I mean, I think you want.
+I mean, I can go on.

 Are you trying to tell me that every one of those corporations pays zero U.S. taxes?